Goals to Cheer About

 At this point, we sit down for a moment donning our sunscreen before we head out for another soccer game or t-ball practice and think- where did this school year go?
 Then we ponder on a moment of reflection, and for the first time all year sit completely un-distracted and enjoy everything we have experienced in the last 365 days.
 What a rush!

 Once our moment of year-long nostalgia is over, we feel the pressure to improve, make the most of the warm and sticky weather we have before us, and thus we begin to brainstorm our summer goals while digging for soccer cleats and sunglasses.
-Should I go with the cliche’ lose some weight?
+Should I lose some weight?
 Or Should I finally give up the soda pop that is over taking the blood in my veins?
-Should I spend more time with my toes in the sand?
-Or Should I kick the Starbucks habit?
-Put more in the bank, or treat myself something I’ve always wanted?
+I have been meaning to go to a Varicose Vein Treatment Specialist for quite some time.
+My doctor told me to go see one to help with my circulation, but I haven’t gotten around to it.
+There are other healthy things I could do while I’m at it, like perhaps spend more time outdoors, or kick my Starbucks habit.
+I could put more in the bank, or treat myself something I’ve always wanted?
 The possibilities are endless.

 How exactly does one make a solid goal and successfully accomplish it?